The Deployments page shows your application’s deployment details and history.

 - Who initiated the deployment.

 - The time it takes for the deployment to finish (Deploy time).

 - The commit message.

 If you want to change the resource settings to increase or decrease the CPU and RAM for the build process, click Change settings.
 This takes you to the Processes page and opens the Update build modal/pop-up, which allows you to make those changes.

 To redeploy the application from this commit, click Redeploy.

-- Running: The build process is still running.
-If the build process takes a long time or you’ve made a change and want to stop the build, you can click Cancel build.
+If either the build or rollout process is taking too long or you’ve made a change and want to stop the deployment, you can click the Cancel deployment button.

 - Completed: The build process has finished and is successful.